 Can a PT student treat and bill for services provided to a Medicare or Medicaid patient?

 According to this Medicare guide, “Medicare Part B will not pay for services provided by a therapy student, because students are not licensed providers.”
-However, as we explain here, there are some exceptions to that blanket rule.
+However, as we explain in this blog post, there are some exceptions to that blanket rule.
 Most notably:

 - “The qualified practitioner is recognized by the Medicare Part B beneficiary as the responsible professional within any session when services are delivered.